 Biosafety is the application of preventive methods to reduce the risk of exposure to biological agents or biohazards, which can affect the health of laboratory personnel, the community and the environment.

-UMass Lowell and the Department of Environmental Emergency Management/Environmental Health and Safety are committed to providing a safe and healthy work environment for students, faculty, staff and visitors by developing biosafety programs and providing training to all members of the UMass Lowell community.
+UMass Lowell and the Department of Environmental Health and Safety are committed to providing a safe and healthy work environment for students, faculty, staff and visitors by developing biosafety programs and providing training to all members of the UMass Lowell community.

 At UMass Lowell, all researchers using biological agents are required to be registered with the Institutional Biosafety Committee.
 Read more:

-In compliance with the OSHA Standard, all employees who are considered at risk of occupational exposure to BBP should be identified, receive training, adequate personal protective equipment (PPE) and be offered the Hepatitis B vaccination at no cost to themselves.
+In compliance with the OSHA Standard, all employees who are considered at risk of occupational exposure to BBP should be identified, receive training, adequate Personal Protective Equipment (PPE) and be offered the Hepatitis B vaccination at no cost to themselves.